Section Two - Information About Each Paper

 William Braud

-This is an electronic version of the following book chapter: Braud, W. (2010).
+Braud, W. (2010).
 Patanjali Yoga Sutras and parapsychological research: Exploring matches and mismatches.
 In K. R. Rao (Ed.), Yoga and parapsychology: Empirical research and theoretical studies (pp. 241-260).Delhi, India: Motilal Barnarsidass.
 Used with permission.

 Abstract

-This chapter addresses interrelationships between concepts and practices described in the Patanjali Yoga Sutras and certain conceptualizations, research methods, and empirical findings within the discipline of parapsychological research.
+Yoga Sutras and certain conceptualizations, research methods, and empirical findings within the discipline of parapsychological research.
 My aim is to describe ways in which Indian psychophysical practices and principles, as illustrated in the Patanjali Yoga Sutras, both inform and are supported by psi research and theory, and to indicate instances in which aspects of yogic practice and parapsychological research match or mismatch each other.
 In this chapter, psi is used as a theoretically neutral term for psychic functioning.

 Copyright © 2010 by K. Ramakrishna Rao.
 All rights reserved.